 Nakheel, owner of Ibn Battuta, has said it too is looking at different ways of managing its parking facilities but that no announcement will be made until the Dubai Roads and Transport (RTA) authority opens its metro station.

-Al Ghurair Group’s BurJuman mall has been charging for parking since July last year, but the money is refunded if shoppers spend more than AED100 ($27.2).For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Al Ghurair Group’s BurJuman mall has been charging for parking since July last year, but the money is refunded if shoppers spend more than AED100 ($27.2).retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Fair play to these malls, they've listened to the feedback and come up with what I think is a very fair and reasonable policy.
 Having some way to prevent cheapskates from using mall parking everyday while commuting on the metro was essential - you only need to see the number of car drivers who happily sit in jams around Barsha just to avoid a 4 AED Salik fee.
 But it did seem that 3 hrs was too short (a visit to ski dubai will take at least 2.5 hrs) and also that on weekends there is less/no problem with commuters but that many genuine mall customers would want to spent more than 3 hrs.
 It's just refreshing to see that the malls have listened to feedback and that they have come up with a formula which addresses all the reasonable concerns.
 The fact they have trialled the parking system for free for a while before introduction and are prepared to modify the plans to deal with the problems raised in feedback is such a nice change from the way things are normally done here.

 Very good and sensible decision by the mall management.
 A lot of inconvenience will be avoided to genuine mall shoppers on the week-end.